 That’s all it takes to write a follow-up or a final notice letter.
 Not so complicated at all, right?

-A follow-up overdue payment letter helps you get traction from your clients in case they haven’t checked the first letter or have forgotten about that.
+A follow-up overdue letter helps you get traction from your clients in case they haven’t checked the first letter or have forgotten about that.
 A solely responsible customer should get back to you soon.

 It’s time to take legal action.
 It might sound harsh, but there’s no other way.
 You’ve done everything possible to communicate with your clients, but nothing worked.
 So, going to and talking to a lawyer or a collection agency will likely solve your problem.
 Sometimes we have obstacles in life, but we need to handle those wisely.
 Life is all about moving forward without giving up.